aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/install-aspose-words-for-sharepoint/uninstalling-aspose-words-for-sharepoint/_index.md

 title: Uninstalling Aspose.Words for SharePoint - Aspose.Words for SharePoint
 articleTitle: Uninstalling Aspose.Words for SharePoint
 linktitle: Uninstalling Aspose.Words for SharePoint
-description: "This guide describes how to uninstall the Aspose.Words for SharePoint."
+description: "How to uninstall the Aspose.Words for SharePoint."
 type: docs
 weight: 50
 url: /sharepoint/uninstalling-aspose-words-for-sharepoint/